 Most buildings will remain on swipe access from 6 a.m. until 6 p.m., Monday through Friday, which means a 49er ID card will be required to enter buildings.
 This excludes the Student Health Center, Student Union, Facilities Operations and Parking Services (FOPS), Cato, Prospector, Auxiliary Services and the Facilities Management and Police and Public Safety building (FM-PPS).
 All buildings are in normal (locked) conditions from 6 p.m. until 6 a.m., Monday through Friday, and all day Saturday and Sunday.
 Faculty and staff who have already secured swipe access to a building will remain able to access that building during the normal locked conditions.

 For those who are able, there is still time to make a donation to the Student Emergency Fund.
 To date, the University has awarded more than $333,000 to approximately 900 students thanks to the generosity of donors.
 However, more than 700 additional students have requested support from the fund.
 All donations go to meeting that need.

 UNC Charlotte offers employees experiencing economic difficulties access to emergency loans up to $250.
 Donations to the emergency loan fund can be made via the UNC Charlotte giving website.
 The North Carolina State Health Plan has also made some changes to further assist employees during this time, including the elimination of any co-pay requirement for COVID-19 testing.

 This continues to be a rapidly evolving situation, and we will share more details and information as it becomes available.
 The University will stay in touch with you through:

-- NinerNotices: We will send notices every Monday and more as warranted.
+- NinerNotices: We will send notices as more information becomes available.

 - Website: We will continue to keep the Emergency Management website and FAQs updated with the latest information.